What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 There are two types of Specified Skills: Specified Skilled Worker (i) and Specified Skilled Worker (ii).

-There are a total of 12 industries in which you can work using Specified Skills.
+There are a total of 12 jobs that can be worked in Specified Skills.

-*The difference between Specified Skilled Worker (i) and No. 2 will be explained in the following sections: "How to become Specified Skilled Worker (i) in the Construction Sector" and "How to become Specified Skilled Worker (ii) in the Construction Sector."
+* The difference between Specified Skilled Worker (i) and No. 2 will be explained in "How to become a 'construction field' Specified Skilled Worker (i)" and "How to become a 'construction field' Specified Skilled Worker (ii)".

-*Added in May 2024: As of April 2024, four new industries have been added: "Automobile transportation," "Railway," "Forestry," and "Wood industry."
-There are now a total of 16 industries in which you can work with Specified Skills.
+*Added in May 2024: From April 2024, four industries have been added: "Automobile transportation business", "Railway", "Forestry", and "Wood industry".
+There are now 16 jobs that can be worked in Specified Skills in total.

-The types of jobs in the "construction field" Specified Skills are divided into three categories: "civil engineering," "architecture," and "lifelines and facilities."
+Specified Skills The types of work in the "construction field" are divided into three categories: "civil engineering", "construction", and "Infrastructure Facilities and equipment".

-- "Technical training" allows people to gain knowledge and skills while working, but "Specified Skills" require knowledge and skills related to the industry in which they will be working.
+- "Technical Intern Training" provides knowledge and skills while working, while "Specified Skills" requires knowledge and skills related to the industry in which they work.

-- In the case of "Technical Intern Training", family members cannot live together in Japan, but in the case of "Specified Skilled Worker (ii)", family members can live together in Japan.
+- In 'Technical Intern Training' the family cannot live together in the Japan, but in the case of 'Specified Skilled Worker (ii)' the family can also live together in the Japan

 What jobs can you work in the construction field as Specified Skills (SSW)?
 Let's take a look at the job content.

-Here we will introduce the work that can be done in three categories.
+Here are the tasks that can be done in three categories.

 Classification | Job Description |